 Re-use of face masks

-- Medical face masks should not be re-used, but extended use can be considered in a shortage situation.
+- Medical face masks should not be re-used.

 - Freezing.
 The virus can survive at very low temperatures.